runeimp/ballistic/README.md

 --------

 - Calculate:
-	- Projectile drop at distance
-	- Projectile energy and velocity at distance
+	- Projectile energy
-	- Projectile weight given distance and velocity
-	- Projectile momentum at distance
+	- Projectile momentum
-	- Projectile penetration reference
+	- Projectile velocity
-	- <abbr title="Maximum Point Blank Range">MPBR</abbr>: Maximum Point Blank Range or Battle Zero is a military term refering the maximum distance a weapon can be fired to hit the torso of a human target (roughly 18&times;9 inches) every time (baring extreme weather or cover conditions) when aiming at the center of mass.
+	- MPBR: Maximum Point Blank Range or Battle Zero is a military term refering the maximum distance a weapon can be fired to hit the torso of a human target (roughly 18&times;9 inches) every time (baring extreme weather or cover conditions) when aiming at the center of mass.
-	- Compound Bow (modern cambered bow): projectile energy and velocity
 - Output
 	- Human formated for interactive usage
 	- JSON formated for easy scripting